ManuelWandeto/hotelex_docs/docs/point-of-sale/pos-cashier/payment_codes.md

 ## How to view codes

+If the [configuration allows it](../configuration#allow_cashier_access_mpesa_codes), you can view all the codes registered in the system and their claim status.
 Go to 'My view' and click on 'View mpesa codes'

 ![Cashier's view](/img/cashier_view.PNG)